Anthropology of Crime

 Since the early 2000s, global knowledge exchange on crime and crime prevention has exploded.
 In the wake of significant events such as those on 9/11/2001, various (non-)governmental institutions were created and mobilised and have contributed significantly to global (in)security discourses and practices, justifying an array of international and domestic policies, interventions, and invasions.

-With this call for chapters, we invite interested scholars to contribute to the first open-access handbook of the Anthropology of Crime and Criminalisation.
-A renowned international publisher will be contacted to oversee the publication of the handbook.
-This handbook will include original, state-of-the-art contributions to the field, including reflections from the EASA “Anthropology of Crime and Criminalisation” (AnthroCrime) network.
+With this call for chapters, we invite interested scholars to contribute to the first open-access handbook/edited collection on the Anthropology of Crime and Criminalisation.
+A renowned international publisher will be contacted to oversee the publication of the volume.
+This volume will include original, state-of-the-art contributions to the field, including reflections from the EASA “Anthropology of Crime and Criminalisation” (AnthroCrime) network.

-This handbook starts by recognising that while socio-cultural anthropology has also been implicated in normative projects in the past, yet has also produced a number of critical approaches that pave the way for the future.
+This volume recognizes that while socio-cultural anthropology has also been implicated in normative projects in the past, yet has also produced a number of critical approaches that pave the way for the future.
 Postmodernist, critical, and feminist thinking – amongst others – provide critical insights into power, emphasising embodied behaviours in relation to socio-legal and economic conditions.
 Novel ethnographies about people who are squeezed between power and powerlessness have explored ontological and epistemological issues, and have challenged the notion that crime mainly occurs among certain – pre-identified – groups of people.

 Groundbreaking scholars who founded the Anthropology of Crime and Criminalisation (Parnell & Kane 2003; Schneider & Schneider 2008) demonstrated the relevance of ethnography to other disciplines, particularly criminology, by analysing crime as a process embedded within power structures (criminalisation) and as empirical phenomena (crime).